 Need help deciding how you’re going to power your beer fridge?
-This is a design guide for 12V systems used in vehicle setups for touring and camping.
-I have an electrical background and heaps of experience camping and touring with 12V systems so this guide is a product of that background and experience.
-It is not a guide on how to actually wire up equipment, terminate cables, use a soldering iron etc. The purpose is to help identify what equipment would suit your application and how to arrange them in your design.
+This is a design guide for 12V systems or dual battery systems used in vehicle setups for touring and camping.
+It is not a guide on how to actually wire up equipment, terminate cables, use a soldering iron etc. It is not recommending which setups are good or bad.
+The purpose is to explain different solutions to this design problem (good and bad) and identify what equipment would suit your application and how to arrange them in your design.
 The drawings are not wiring diagrams, they are schematics showing topology only.
 All wiring should be done according to equipment datasheets and manuals.
 All designs should be checked and installed by a qualified auto-electrician.

 Dual Battery Systems

-A dual battery system is where one or more auxiliary batteries are installed in addition to the standard starter battery of a car or 4WD vehicle.
-The arrangement provides additional battery capacity to allow appliances like fridges and lighting to be powered, and reduces the load on the starting battery, preventing it from becoming depleted so that it will be able to crank your engine over whenever you need it.
+A dual battery system is where one or more auxiliary batteries are installed in addition to the standard starter battery of a car, 4WD or motorhome.
+The arrangement provides additional battery capacity to allow appliances like fridges and lighting to be powered, and prevents these appliances from loading the starter battery, ensuring it will be able to crank your engine over whenever you need it.
 Dual battery systems are common in touring vehicles set up for camping, fishing and travelling around the outback.

 One or More Batteries

-Whether there are one or more auxiliary batteries, and whether they are installed in the vehicle or trailer, does not affect the design arrangements outlined in this article.
+Whether there are one or more auxiliary batteries, and whether they are installed in the vehicle, under the bonnet, in the passenger cabin, in the tray or in a trailer, does not effect the design arrangements outlined in this article.
 For the purpose of simplicity, this article will refer to only one auxiliary battery.
 A bank of batteries in parallel behaves the same as one large battery.
 Wherever you see “second battery” or “auxiliary battery” you can replace it with a bank of batteries.
-Batteries arranged in banks work best if they are of the same type, so that they have similar voltage profiles, but this is not absolutely necessary.
-All lead acids behave fairly similarly.
-When connected in parallel, batteries do not need to be of the same capacity, as charge and discharge current will naturally distribute between them according to their capacity.
-A larger battery will sink more current when charging as it pulls down the charging voltage.
-A larger battery will supply more current as its voltage will not drop as much.
+Batteries arranged in banks work best if they are matched, so that they have matched voltage profiles and charge / discharge at the same rates, but this is not absolutely necessary.
+All lead acid batteries behave fairly similarly.
+When connected in parallel, batteries do not need to be exactly matched, as charge and discharge current will naturally distribute between them according to their capacity.
+A larger battery or a battery with less internal resistance will sink more current when charging as it pulls down the charging voltage.
+That battery will supply more current under discharge as its voltage will not drop as much.